theJaxon/CKAD/README.md

 * Offers name based virtual hosting
 * Ingress controller must be setup to allow the use of ingress resources
 * Examples of ingress controllers are nginx, haproxy, traefik, kong, contour
+* We commonly configure a `default` backend for the ingress controller so that the traffic that doesn't match any `path` gets redirected to it
+* ingress.spec
+  * .rules
+    * .host (optional and if not supplied then the rule applies to all HTTP traffic)
+    * .http.paths (List of paths each having its own backend)
+      * .path
+        * .backend (Service name + Service Port)
+          * .serviceName
+          * .servicePort
+      * .backend
+      * .path
+      * .pathType
 ---

 #### Service Discovery mechanisms: